2016-2017 Course Offerings (1.5 credits to graduate: 0.5 credit of Health, and 1.0 credit of PE)

-Students must take a freshman semester of Health, a freshman semester of either PE, and then one more semester of a Physical Education, Weight Training, Yoga, or Sports Medicine course before they graduate.
+Students must take a freshman semester of Health, a freshman semester of PE, and then one more semester of a Physical Education, Weight Training, Yoga, or Sports Medicine course before they graduate.

-PHYSICAL EDUCATION (PE) ELECTIVE-ONE SEMESTER
+PHYSICAL EDUCATION (PE) REQUIRED-ONE SEMESTER

 This is a one-semester course which includes aerobic exercise, basketball, potato ball, volleyball, handball, and more.
 Beginning in 2014, swimming and water exercise will also be a part of the PE course, and students will learn to swim if they don't already know how to.
 The goals are to develop a sound body, to appreciate the importance of actively participating in sports and exercise and to form friendships.